Get started by searching below:

 The ombudsman may also recommend legal options to protect residents who are suffering.

-Find out if you can take legal action right now with a free consultation.
+Find out if you may be able to take legal action right now with a free consultation.

 Ombudsman nursing home programs are run by the Administration on Aging (AoA) and the Administration for Community Living (ACL).

-Because of this, an ombudsman for nursing homes must work closely with government departments at the local, state, and national levels to keep older adults safe.
+That requires an ombudsman for nursing homes to work closely with government departments at the local, state, and federal levels to keep older adults safe.
+They play a key role in ombudsman elder abuse cases by addressing reports of mistreatment, advocating for residents’ rights, and working to improve care standards.

 All ombudsman programs that monitor care homes and assisted living facilities enter records from each visit into the NORS database.